dmwit/effect-stack/README.md

     warn w = lift (lift (lift (tell [w])))

-Besides being tedious, this also calcifies the monad stack; if later we discover we got the stack in the wrong order, or decided we needed to add another effect, we would need to revisit all the places where we did such lifting and reconsider exactly how many occurrences of `lift` there should be.
+Besides being tedious, this also calcifies the monad stack; if later we discover we got the stack in the wrong order, or decide we need to add another effect, we would need to revisit all the places where we did such lifting and reconsider exactly how many occurrences of `lift` there should be.

 The `mtl` package addresses this problem by adding one typeclass for each kind of effect.
 (Transformers which don't provide that effect pass it through.)
 This